msmfsd/codefolio-guide/README.md

 17. If you haven't already then create your Codefolio production build on your local machine by running `npm run build` - that will create a **dist** folder ready for deploying.

 18. Upload that entire ***dist*** folder via FTP or git to your production server's sites folder we just created.
-So the root folder for your Codefolio site will now be **/home/yourusername/sites/dist**
+So the root folder for your static Codefolio site will now be **/home/yourusername/sites/dist**

 18. Now we need to point Apache to that location to serve the static files - usually it will be pointing to /var/www/html or some other directory.
 Open your Apache sites default config file: